 The Crew Whiteboard - For "on the day" Crewing Opportunities

-MHYC maintains a whiteboard for casual crew on race days, which is located in the Breezeway, outside the Sandbar & Cafe.
-This list of crew is available for Members and non Members who are wishing to sail on the day.
+MHYC maintains a whiteboard for casual crew on race days, which was located in the Breezeway, outside the Sandbar & Cafe.
+This list of crew is available for Members and non Members who are wishing to sail.
 Skippers are also able to list their boat name when requiring crew on a race day.
 Check with the Sailing Office prior to race day to confirm start times and the best time to be available at the Club.

 Crew Meet & Greet Evening